 The symptoms of neuropathy depend on the type and the nerves involved.

-The signs and symptoms of diabetic neuropathy usually take several years to appear and depend on the type of neuropathy and nerves involved
+The signs and symptoms of diabetic neuropathy usually take several years to appear.
+Signs and symptoms will depend on which type of neuropathy and nerves it affects.

 The symptoms of peripheral neuropathy include: